 In 2016 tech industry leaders in King County met at the Sex Trafficking & the Tech Industry symposium to discuss the problem and work on solutions.
 Changing company cultures is a major component of the solution.

 Tech companies are working to be part of the solution when it comes to human trafficking.
 Decreasing the demand for sex work and other types of forced labor and exploitation is one way to address the issue of human trafficking.
 Changing company cultures and increasing awareness of the legality and consequences of these actions is the strategy they are engaged in.

 In Seattle and the Silicon Valley Area, we can see increased media coverage of growing interest from tech entrepreneurs and venture capitalists devising ways in which technology can be used to prevent and report human trafficking.

 Those who lead on human trafficking issues emphasize the importance of taking a prevention approach: advancing human rights around the world to prevent trafficking in human lives.
-If you want to connect with those leading on this issue, look to Humanity United, the NOVO Foundation, and NEO Philanthropy (which partners with the Oak Foundation).
+If you want to connect with those leading on this issue, look to Humanity United and NEO Philanthropy (which partners with the Oak Foundation).